rust-lang/rust-by-example/src/trait/input.md

 A `trait` is a collection of methods defined for an unknown type.
-A trait can be implemented for any `struct`.
+A trait can be implemented for any data type.
 When some instances implement the same trait, they can be grouped in an array since they provide the same interface.

 {trait.rs}